ywilke/auctionhistory/README.md

-# AH_history
+# WoW auction house price history
-Store and search historical prices from the auction house.
+Scans the auction house using python and stores prices in a SQLite db.
+Website made with python-Flask to allow searching the data.